<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 6) Don't be afraid to counter!

 Buyers are going to throw out low numbers.
 Don't be offended.
 Instead, counter their offer and see what they are willing to do.
-If they're not willing to work with you, let them go and and wait for the next offer.
+If they're not willing to work with you, let them go and wait for the next offer.

 Want more tips on selling your home?
 Download our free resource!